-Yasinitsky is also in demand as a conductor and clinician, and has presented concerts and workshops throughout the US, Canada, Europe and Japan.
-Additionally, Yasinitsky has been the subject of articles and reviews in Jazz Player, Saxophone Journal, The Instrumentalist, Jazz Educators Journal and Yamaha's New Ways magazines and has contributed articles to numerous scholarly journals.
+Yasinitsky is in demand as a conductor and clinician, and has presented concerts and workshops throughout the US, Canada, Europe and Japan.
+He is the subject of articles and reviews in DownBeat, Jazziz, Jazz Player, Saxophone Journal, The Instrumentalist, Jazz Educators Journal and Yamaha's New Ways magazines and has contributed articles to numerous scholarly journals.
 Yasinitsky is a Yamaha performing artist and JodyJazz artist.

 Yasinitsky is a DownBeat magazine award-winning educator, member of the Washington Music Educators Hall of Fame and is a former Board Member of the Jazz Education Network.
 He is an emeritus professor at Washington State University, where he earned the rank of Regents Professor in the School of Music, where he served for 40 years as Coordinator of Jazz Studies, professor of saxophone, composition and arranging, director of the WSU Jazz Big Band, and as Director of the School of Music.
 He the recipient of the WSU Eminent Faculty Award, the top honor for faculty at WSU, the Sahlin Faculty Award for Research, Scholarship and Arts, and the College of Arts And Sciences Distinguished Faculty Award.